mozzius/internect.info/README.md

-# Bluesky Handle Resolution tool
+# internect.info

-Get some information about a handle.
+Get some information about a Bluesky handle.